jwodder/pyrepo/README.rst

 both sources of requirements are present, the two lists are combined, erroring if the same package is given two different requirement specifications.

+Finally, ``pre-commit install`` is run, and a message is printed instructing the user to run ``pre-commit run -a`` after adding new files to the index.

 Options
 ^^^^^^^